 Commercial systems must be designed by persons with recognised experience in commercial system design.
-That experience must be included in the design reports.
+Details of that experience must be included in the design reports.

-Applications for approval to install Commercial systems will not be accepted without consideration for the quality of the influent and relative trade waste or pre-treatment devices include.
+Applications for approval to install Commercial systems will not be accepted without consideration of influent quality and relative trade waste or pre-treatment devices included.